bek-k/bek-k/README.md

 ### **Android Developer @ Epix Labs **
 • Developed modern rent-a-car mobile application as part of a dynamic team of 5 Android developers, designed to support over 100 vehicles across three major transport firms.

 • Utilized modern Android development tools and practices, including Kotlin, Coroutines, Jetpack Compose, Retrofit, Clean and MVVM architecture, to maintain a scalable and maintainable codebase.

 • Participated in code reviews and mentoring sessions fostering a culture of excellence and continuous improvement.

 ### **Android Developer @ Techline Studio **
-• Worked in a team of 4 members and was a proactive team player in structuring REST APIs by participating in group meetings and Slack discussions with backend developers
+• Worked in a team of 4 members and was a proactive team player in structuring REST APIs by participating in group meetings and Slack discussions with backend developers.

-• Developed an Android app from scratch according to UI design provided following MVVM architectural pattern, Clean Architecture, Android design and interface guidelines
+• Developed an Android app from scratch according to UI design provided following MVVM architectural pattern, Clean Architecture, Android design and interface guidelines.

 • Conducted unit and integration testing using JUnit Espresso and Mockito to ensure reliability and reduce bugs.

 ### **Android Developer @ Mixmove IT Group **
 • Developed backend-driven UI architecture, where screens and interactions are defined by JSON, enabling instant UX updates without app releases and functioning like a lightweight mobile browser engine.

 • Leveraged advanced Android SDK features Kotlin Coroutines Dagger Hilt multi-module setup and Clean Architecture to streamline shipment processes and ensure smooth app performance while collaborating with backend QA and designers to deliver features seamlessly.